-A closer look revealed that they emulated wounds created by large nails -- the kind driven into Jesus’s hands during his crucifixion.
-Young Padre Pio was aware of this comparison; he knew the significance that these wounds represented for him and others who saw it.
+A closer look revealed that they emulated wounds created by large nails- the kind driven into Jesus’s hands during his crucifixion.
+Young Padre Pio was aware of this comparison; he knew the significance that these wounds represented for him and others who saw them.
 God spoke, he believed, and he passed some of his divine power to him.

 The condition, while rare, is known as stigmata.
-They are mysterious, instantaneous wounds that appear to be similar those inflicted on Jesus.
-In some accounts, the wounds bled profusely, in other recorded cases, they appeared as welts or scratches on the hand, wrist, feet or head.
+They are mysterious, instantaneous wounds that appear to be similar to those inflicted on Jesus.
+In some accounts, the wounds bled profusely, in other recorded cases, they appeared as welts or scratches on the hand, wrist, feet, or head.